503-590-7574

 Our dentists may determine with you that one of your teeth needs to be extracted, which can occur for various reasons.
 Some teeth are extracted because they are poorly positioned in the mouth (such as impacted teeth) in preparation for orthodontic treatment, or a tooth may be fractured beyond repair.
 A tooth may also be severely decayed or have advanced periodontal disease requiring extraction.

 The removal of a single tooth can lead to problems involving your other teeth shifting, your ability to chew, and eventual problems with your jaw joint.
-To avoid these complications, Dr. Walker and Dr. Maxim will discuss alternatives to extractions as well as the replacement of the extracted tooth.
+To avoid these complications, Dr. Walker, Dr. Maxim and Dr. Hallwill discuss alternatives to extractions as well as the replacement of the extracted tooth.

 Periodontal Treatment